UCN-Technology2-Course/ConcurrencyDemo/README.md

 ## Creating database and tables

-For this demo to work, you need to create a database named TheCoffeeBreak with the following tables:
+For this demo to work, you need to create a relational database (MS SQL Server) named TheCoffeeBreak with the following tables:

 * Customers
 * Orders